jerrinbright/LANE-DETECTION/README.md

   <li>Saving Model</li>
   <li>Prediction in real-time</li>
 </ul>
 The article consists of 2 python files and thus two sections for the ease of understanding of the user.
 The first section/ python file will train the network and save the model.
 The second python file will implement the detection of lines in the input image/ video.
-We will use video in this article, as we will get video from monocular cameras in real-time for detection.<br>
+We will use video in this article, as we will get video from monocular cameras in real-time for detection.<br><br>

 For line by line explaining and detailing, you can view https://valueml.com/autonomous-lane-detection-for-self-driving-cars-in-python.